+ New subscribers enjoy 10% off each package purchased!

 By J.T.
 Rogers | Directed by Jasson Minadakis

-This darkly-comic, fast-paced epic tells the true and widely unknown story of how a young Norwegian couple planned and orchestrated secret negotiations that led to the 1993 Oslo Accords.
+This smash-hit, political thriller tells the true and widely unknown story of how a young Norwegian couple planned and orchestrated secret negotiations that led to the 1993 Oslo Accords.
 Through unlikely friendships, common ground is carefully unearthed.
 Set against a complex historical canvas, Tony Award-winning Oslo is a story about the individuals behind world history and their all too human ambitions.